alanwunsche/agentware-book/README.md

 # Overview

 Ana Patel, a determined and forward-thinking software engineer at MarketSphere, rises from Product Manager to CEO, tackling ethical challenges and pioneering AI advancements in a competitive landscape.
 Amidst internal strife over rogue AI agents and external pressures for AI safety and ethics, she steers her company through the turbulent waters of an AI-centric, hyper-personalized digital commerce era.

+## About the Author

+Alan Wunsche, CEO of Leading Knowledge Labs, has been a pioneer in the technological landscape for over 30 years, with a career that spans across diverse fields from finance transformation and complex organizational change programs at PwC and Deloitte to large scale risk information systems at Scotiabank.
+An advocate for technological advancement, Alan co-founded Blockchain Canada and TokenFunder, making pioneering contributions to Canada's digital securities marketplace.
+His current focus at Leading Knowledge Labs is guiding organizations through the complexities of AI, leveraging his deep technical expertise to transform enterprise processes.
+Agentware reflects his keen interest in how autonomous software AI agents will reshape society, exemplifying his ongoing commitment to using technology for growth and innovation.

 ## Chapter Previews